 ‘Too big to fail’

-Some have argued the $50 billion threshold is too low and hits medium-sized financial institutions as well as community lenders, hindering their ability to both loan and grow.
+Many argued the $50 billion threshold is too low and hits medium-sized financial institutions as well as community lenders, hindering their ability to both loan and grow.

 After its implementation, financial institutions were forced to overhaul their trading operations.

 Fed officials have said that banks, particularly those with smaller trading desks, spend too much time interpreting and trying to follow this rule.

 The new law gives small banks a reprieve from mortgage lending rules that require banks to disclose detailed information on whom they are lending to.

 Banks originating fewer than 500 loans each year no longer have to report racial data, including the race and ethnicity of their borrowers.